schuyleresprit/vcl/pages/fictionshortstorycollection.md

 <div class="col-sm-10">
 <div class="page_title"><h3> Fiction (Short Story Collection)</h3></div>

-Represented here are the authors who have written works in Fiction (Short Story Collection).
-Some of these may be texts translated into Fiction (Short Story Collection) from other languages.
+Represented here are the the texts in the dataset representative of the genre or category 'Fiction (Short Story Collection)'.

 <html>
 <body>